flawnson/flawnson.github.io/docs/_posts/2019-08-17-good-ol-fashion-book-reports.md

 A few months ago, Masterclass had a special sale.
 My friends and I browsed the course catalog and after a brief deliberation we thought we'd get the course on negotiation.
 We never ended up buying the course, but the idea of learning negotiation; treating it as a teachable and learnable skill is still interesting to me.
 I don't remember how exactly this book came up but it ended up on my Kobo and the top of my reading list.
+There's a lot of similarities between this book and "The Mom Test" which I suppose are to be expected between books on how to perform user research and conduct negotiations.
+Common ideas like "understand the other party" and "ask good questions" are indeed applicable to navigating any social situation.
+It seems that if the former is done well, the latter will naturally follow.

 ## Key takeaways
 <p id="modTime"></p>